felix-antonio-sl/asta-sigma-kore/productos intermedios/asta-kore_aplanado.md

   - Proc: Apply targeted prompt engineering debugging techniques:
     - Tactic-1 (Rephrasing): Reformulate instructions using different wording.
     - Tactic-2 (Order Sensitivity): Experiment with the order of instructions and context.
 For long contexts, test putting critical instructions at both the beginning and end (common for OpenAI) versus data-first, query-last (common for Anthropic).
     - Tactic-3 (Forced Reasoning): If logic is flawed, instruct the model to "think step-by-step" before responding, to audit its reasoning chain (Chain of Thought).
+This is an internal debugging resource and must not be exposed to the end-user, per Principle 1.2.2.
     - Tactic-4 (Example Tuning): Add or modify few-shot examples to cover failing edge cases.
 - Gate: 4.4 - Checklist Validation.
   - Req: The CI/CD pipeline MUST execute the `ADP-VALIDATION-CHECKLIST-02`.
 This checklist now includes a mandatory check for the presence and integrity of the `AGENT RUNTIME DIRECTIVE`.
+Additionally, it must verify compliance with ADP Principle 3 (keys in EN, content values in the specified operating language) and check for the use of forbidden legacy keys outside of migration contexts.
+If the project selected Indirect Execution, the validation MUST also ensure that the Bootloader Instruction is present, correctly cross-references the KB package (including `agent.yaml`), and passes an assimilation test.
 The deployment will be blocked if any check on the list fails, ensuring compliance with core principles and security.
 - Act: 4.5 - Deployment.
   - Proc: Publish the agent on the target platform and version the final state using Git.
   - Proc: For Indirect Execution models, this involves: 1) Pasting the `Bootloader Instruction` into the platform's native instruction field.
 2) Uploading the complete KB package, which includes the `agent.yaml` file.
 - Res: A deployed and stable agent.

-#### 2.5.
+### 2.5.
 Phase 5: Maintenance and Evolution

 - Obj: Manage the agent in production, ensuring sustained performance and planning its evolution.
 - Act: 5.1 - Version Control Establishment.